04 Jul How to sue for food poisoning in Nigeria

 In cases of food poisoning where there is an underlying problem.
 Unhealthy conditions in the kitchen of the restaurant or product line at the manufacturing plant of the company producing the product, there is a high possibility that hundreds/thousands could be affected.
 So, informing the State Ministry of Health gives them the opportunity to make a measured response in case it becomes an epidemic (e.g the cases of norovirus in the USA)

-REPORT TO THE CONSUMER PROTECTION COUNCIL
+REPORT TO THE FEDERAL COMPETITION AND CONSUMER PROTECTION COUNCIL

 REPORT TO NAFDAC